FX Leaders

 Remember- levels represent areas, not specific points!

 1. Don’t set your Stop Loss too far from the current price.
-It may cost you a lot of money just because you didn’t pay attention or looked for an unnecessary adventure.
+It may cost you a lot of money just because you have not paid attention or have looked for an unnecessary adventure.

 Don’t expand your losses.
 By doing so you let your emotions take over your trading, and emotions are the biggest enemies of experienced pros!
-This is like entering a poker game with a budget of USD 500 and buying USD 500 more after losing the first USD 500.
+It is just like entering a poker game with a budget of USD 500 and buying USD 500 more with chips after losing the first USD 500.
 You can guess how it might end – big losses

 The Risks of Leverage